marcpages2020/GenesisEngine/README.md

    of the scene).
  - F: Focus the camera around the selected object.(If an object is not selected it will focus around    the center of the scene).
+ - R: Reset camera position and orientation.
  - Hold Shift: Duplicate movement speed.

+ If for any reason the camera got stuck or didn't show anything on screen push R to reset it.

 ## Engine Functionality